misprintt/mockatoo/README.md

 ### Verifying exact number of invocations

-To verify the number of times a method was invoked, import VerificationMode

-	import mockatoo.VerificationMode;

 Verifications use natural language to specify the minimum and maximum times a method was invoked with specific arguments

 	Mockatoo.verify(mock, times(2)).foo();